isc-projects/isc-dnssec-guide/doc/signing.rst

 Enabling Automated DNSSEC Zone Maintenance and Key Generation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To sign a zone, you need to add the following statement to its
+To sign a zone, add the following statement to its
 ``zone`` clause in the BIND 9 configuration file:

 ::